KwonNayeon/sms-spam-classifier/README.md

 Developing a spam detection system using ML techniques, currently focusing on establishing strong baseline models and evaluation metrics.

 ### Motivation
-The project starts with traditional binary spam classification to establish strong baseline models before moving on to more sophisticated approaches.
-This systematic approach will help understand core spam detection challenges and establish reliable evaluation metrics.
+This project builds on prior work in text analysis (e.g., [Word Cloud Visualization](https://nayeonkwonds.medium.com/deep-dive-into-word-cloud-creation-c2fc7fc09c12), [Travel Blog Analysis](https://nayeonkwonds.medium.com/web-scraping-and-text-analysis-of-travel-trends-on-blogs-e83a453d34ed)) and classification (e.g., [SME Closure Prediction](https://github.com/KwonNayeon/numble)).
+It establishes a solid foundation before diving into more sophisticated techniques, starting with strong baseline models and robust evaluation metrics to develop a deep understanding of the core challenges in classification.

 ## 🛠 Tech Stack
 ### Current